-This one is Jayme’s favorite!
+This one is a couple of my older kiddos’ favorite!
 It definitely isn’t skimping on any flavor.
 Or calories!

 Over a batch of popped corn, drizzle a 1/4 cup of melted coconut oil and a 1/4 cup of melted butter.
 Then salt it with some good popcorn salt.

 The combination of oil and butter is fabulous, and really reminds me of movie theater popcorn.

 7. Pepper Popcorn

-This is one of my favorites, but the kids don’t really like it.
-I just add some fresh cracked pepper to the kernels along with the salt at the beginning of the process.
+I simply add some fresh cracked pepper to the kernels along with the salt at the beginning of the popping process.
 It’s easy, and gives it a nice flavor profile.
-I also add butter at the end!

 8. Kettle Corn